salesforce/design-system-react/docs/behavior-tests.md

 * Facades for frameworks listed in ``package.json``
 * Components listed in ``package.json``
 * A behavior test file for each component: ``tests/behavior/{{component}}-test.js``
     * A well documented set of the API behaviors expected of the component
         * Import the ``tests/tests-api.js`` file
         * A call to ``verifyFacadeProvidesBehaviorCallbacks`` to test the test API
     * Tests covering each logical grouping of behaviors which use
         * A call to ``registerBehaviorTestCombinations`` for each combination
         * **NOTE:** Keep these combinations small!
 They have a multiplicative effect.
 * A facade-specific test file for each facade for each component: ``tests/{{facade}}/{{component}}-test.js``
     * Any API-specific tests (e.g. verify that data is stored in given location)
     * Exports behavior methods which define each approach for performing a given behavior

-## Behavior Tests ##
+## Sample Behavior Tests ##

 ```javascript
 // tests/behavior/sample-test.js